Written by Ada’s Medical Knowledge Team

 In emergency situations, when very high levels of bilirubin need to be reduced quickly, an exchange transfusion may be required.
 This is a procedure in which some of the baby’s blood is replaced with donor blood.
 This can be effective in bringing down bilirubin levels quickly.

 Complications of neonatal jaundice

 In the majority of cases, neonatal jaundice is a harmless condition that leads to no serious complications.
 However, serious complications which can lead to both temporary and permanent disability can occur, albeit rarely.

-The most common complication of neonatal jaundice is kernicterus, which typically affects premature babies or – in a minority of cases – babies with very high bilirubin levels.
-Signs of kernicterus include:
+A possible, but overall rare complication of neonatal jaundice is (acute) bilirubin encephalopathy, which may sometimes be termed kernicterus; this more likely affects premature babies or – in a minority of cases – babies with very high bilirubin levels.
+Signs of bilirubin encephalopathy may include: 5 6

 - Severe jaundice within the first few days of birth

 - High-pitched cry

 Treating kernicterus usually involves phototherapy or, in emergency situations, an exchange transfusion.
 If kernicterus is not detected and treated early, it can cause long-term damage, including a certain form of cerebral palsy (athetoid cerebral palsy), sensory disability and, in rare cases, mortality.

 A: Neonatal jaundice is most common in infants who are breastfed.
 There are two main mechanisms behind breastfeeding-related jaundice.